2017 French Open – Mixed doubles

 Gabriela Dabrowski and Rohan Bopanna won the mixed doubles tennis title at the 2017 French Open, defeating Anna-Lena Grönefeld and Robert Farah in the final, 2–6, 6–2, [12–10].
+They saved two championship points in the third-set tiebreak.

 Martina Hingis and Leander Paes were the defending champions, but lost in the first round to Katarina Srebotnik and Raven Klaasen.